You probably already know the drill when it comes to dieting...

 Instead of trying to “burn calories” by working out, try fuelling your body strategically and see what you are capable of.

 Try having a performance-enhancing pre-workout snack, like a handful of blueberries with some walnuts.
-The carbohydrates with fuel you and help you actually enjoy your workout.
-Plus, the anti-oxidants in the berries and the omega-3s in the walnuts can reduce exercise-induced inflammation.
+The carbohydrates wiLL fuel you and help you actually enjoy your workout.
+Plus, the antioxidants in the berries and the omega-3s in the walnuts can reduce exercise-induced inflammation.